cloudfoundry/docs-bosh/content/azure-cpi.md

         * If the Azure temporary disk size for the instance type is larger than `1000*1024` MiB, the default size is `1000*1024` MiB because it is not expected to use such a large ephemeral disk in CF currently.
         * Otherwise, the Azure temporary disk size will be used as the default size.
 See more information about [Azure temporary disk size](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/).

 * **load_balancer** [String, optional]: Name of a [load balancer](https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/) the VMs should belong to.
+    * _Notes:_
-You need to create the load balancer manually before configuring it.
-Notes:
+        * You need to create the load balancer manually before configuring it.
         * [Basic Tier Virtual Machines](https://azure.microsoft.com/en-us/blog/basic-tier-virtual-machines-2/) (Example: `Basic_A1`) doesn't support Azure Load Balancer.
         * If `availability_zone` is specified for the VM, [standard sku load balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview) must be used, as `basic sku load balancer` does not work for zone.
         * In CPI v37.6.0+, you can configure multiple Load Balancers (using a comma-delimited string).
+        * This property is equivalent to the `load_balancer/name` property below.
+* **load_balancer** [Array or Hash, optional]: The [load balancers](https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/) the VMs should belong to.
+    * _Notes:_
+        * This property is supported in CPI v35.5.0+.
+In earlier versions, use the String property above instead.
+        * In CPI [v37.7.0+](https://github.com/cloudfoundry/bosh-azure-cpi-release/releases/tag/v37.7.0), you can configure multiple Load Balancers, using an Array of Hashes with the properties below.
+        * In CPI [v35.5.0+](https://github.com/cloudfoundry/bosh-azure-cpi-release/releases/tag/v35.5.0), you can configure a single Load Balancer, using a single Hash with the properties below.
+        * You need to create the load balancer(s) manually before configuring them.
+        * [Basic Tier Virtual Machines](https://azure.microsoft.com/en-us/blog/basic-tier-virtual-machines-2/) (Example: `Basic_A1`) doesn't support Azure Load Balancer.
+        * If `availability_zone` is specified for the VM, [standard sku load balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview) must be used, as `basic sku load balancer` does not work for zone.
+    * **name** [String, required]: The name of the load balancer.
+    * **resource\_group\_name** [String, optional]: The name of the load balancer's resource group.
+Default value is the `resource_group_name` specified in the global CPI settings.
+    * **backend\_pool\_name** [String, optional]: The name of the load balancer backend address pool which VMs' IPs should be attached to.
+If not specified, defaults to the load balancer's "first" backend pool (as returned by the Azure API).
+        * This property is supported in CPI [v37.7.0+](https://github.com/cloudfoundry/bosh-azure-cpi-release/releases/tag/v37.7.0).
-* **application_gateway** [String, optional]: Name of the [application gateway](https://azure.microsoft.com/en-us/services/application-gateway/) which the VMs should be associated to.
+* **application_gateway** [String, optional]: Name of the [application gateway](https://azure.microsoft.com/en-us/services/application-gateway/) which the VMs should be attached to.
+    * _Notes:_
         * This property is supported in CPI v28+.
         * You need to create the application gateway manually before configuring it.
 Please refer to [the guidance](https://github.com/cloudfoundry/bosh-azure-cpi-release/tree/master/docs/advanced/application-gateway).
+        * This property is equivalent to the `application_gateway/name` property below.
+* **application_gateway** [Array or Hash, optional]: The [application gateways](https://azure.microsoft.com/en-us/services/application-gateway/) the VMs should be attached to.
+    * _Notes:_
+        * This property is supported in CPI [v37.7.0+](https://github.com/cloudfoundry/bosh-azure-cpi-release/releases/tag/v37.7.0).
+In earlier versions, use the String property above instead.
+        * You need to create the application gateway(s) manually before configuring them.
+Please refer to [the guidance](https://github.com/cloudfoundry/bosh-azure-cpi-release/tree/master/docs/advanced/application-gateway).
+    * **name** [String, required]: The name of the application gateway.
+    * **resource\_group\_name** [String, optional]: The name of the application gateway's resource group.
+Default value is the `resource_group_name` specified in the global CPI settings.
+    * **backend\_pool\_name** [String, optional]: The name of the application gateway backend address pool which VMs' IPs should be attached to.
+If not specified, defaults to the application gateway's "first" backend pool (as returned by the Azure API).
 * **security_group** [String, optional]: The [security group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) to apply to network interfaces of all VMs who have this VM type/extension.
 The security group of a network interface can be specified either in a VM type/extension (higher priority) or a network configuration (lower priority).
 If it's not specified in neither places, the default security group (specified by `default_security_group` in the global CPI settings) will be used.
 * **application\_security\_groups** [Array, optional]: The [application security group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview#application-security-groups) to apply to network interfaces of all VMs who have this VM type/extension.
 The application security groups of a network interface can be specified either in a VM type/extension (higher priority) or a network configuration (lower priority).
     * This property is supported in v31+.